 If the 'Remove due dates when pausing a project?' setting is set, then all open tasks and checklists with a >date will have that date removed.

-Progress: <num>@YYYY-MM-DD: <short description>
+Progress: <num>@YYYY-MM-DD <short description>

-It will also update the project's @reviewed(date).
+It will also update the project's reviewed: date metadata.

 Another approach comes from user George C: